Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

-Top 5 Best Compact Router Reviews
+5 Best Compact Router of 2024: Reviews and Buyer’s Guide for Ultimate Precision

 DEWALT Router Fixed/Plunge Base Kit, Variable Speed